Give your BLT sandwich some extra pizzaz and swap out fresh tomato slices for fried green tomatoes.

 Instructions

 - Add the flour to a shallow bowl, the cornmeal to a second bowl, and the eggs to a third.
-Season the flour and the cornmeal with some of the salt and ground black pepper.
+Season the flour and cornmeal with salt and pepper.
 Set aside.

-- Season both sides of each tomato slice with the salt, pepper, and smoked paprika.
+- Season both sides of each tomato slice with salt, pepper, and smoked paprika.

-- One slice at a time, add a tomato slice to the flour and coat both sides.
-Next, dip it into the eggs, and make sure both sides and the edges are coated.
-Allow the excess egg to drip back into the bowl.
-Finish by adding the tomato slice into the cornmeal.
-Use your fingers to gently pat the cornmeal onto both sides of the tomato.
-Transfer the tomato slices to a baking pan.
+- One slice at a time, coat each tomato slice in flour, then dip in the eggs, ensuring both sides and edges are coated.
+Allow excess egg to drip off.
+Finally, coat with cornmeal, gently patting it onto both sides.
+Transfer the coated tomato slices to a baking pan.

-- Place another baking pan near the oven with 1-2 layers of paper towel on it.
+- Place another baking pan near the oven, lined with 1-2 layers of paper towels.

-- Add the oil to a large skillet on medium-high heat.
-When hot, reduce the heat to medium.
-Let it sit for a minute or two.
+- Add oil to a large skillet over medium-high heat.
+Once hot, reduce heat to medium and let sit for 1-2 minutes.

-- Add the coated tomato slices, a few at a time, to the hot oil.
-Cook for about 2 minutes on each side, or until golden.
+- Add the coated tomato slices to the hot oil a few at a time.
+Cook for about 2 minutes per side, or until golden brown.

-- Transfer to the paper towel-lined baking pan.
+- Transfer the cooked tomato slices to the paper towel-lined baking pan.

-- Assemble the sandwiches by layering the mayonnaise, bacon, lettuce, and tomato slices on the toasted bread.
+- Assemble the sandwiches by layering mayonnaise, bacon, lettuce, and tomato slices on the toasted bread.

 - Serve immediately.